[ Main contents start here ]

 Efforts to Detect Unauthorized Credit Card Use

 Mitsubishi UFJ NICOS is committed to complying with the Payment Card Industry Data Security Standard (PCIDSS), an international security standard for the credit card industry, developed to ensure the safe handling of credit card membership data.
-In September 2010, we acquired compliance certification for the EC Card Payment System, which provides credit card payments via the Internet.
-Since then, the scope of application has been gradually expanded, and in December 2014, we have obtained compliance certification for major systems, striving to maintain and improve security.
+We have obtained compliance certification for systems involving the credit card business and are striving to maintain and improve security.

-Also, in order to prevent customers from being involved in malicious credit card crimes, we have introduced a fraud detection system which monitors customers’ credit cards 24/7 for unauthorized use by third parties.
+To prevent customers from becoming involved in malicious credit card crimes, we have introduced a fraud detection system that uses AI and other technologies to monitor customers’ credit cards 24 hours a day, 365 days a year, for unauthorized use by third parties.

 Acquisition of ISO / IEC27001 Certification